1. Alphabet Work

 Trim the Deck

-Take out of the deck reading cards that students recite with complete automaticity.
-Having too many cards will add unnecessary time to the drill.
+Remove reading cards that even your weaker readers can recall with ease.
+Too many cards will add unnecessary time to the drill.
 Cards can be reintroduced to the deck if necessary.

 Halve the Deck

-The reading card deck can be shuffled and split with one half being used one day and the other half the next.
-You may wish to keep cards that need more practice cards in the deck at all times.
+The reading card deck can be shuffled and split, with one half used on one day and the other half used the next.
+Keep cards that need more practice in the deck at all times, like vowel cards and cards attached to a spelling rule.

-It may feel like you are moving too fast for the class.
+It can feel like you are moving too fast for the class.
 Aim to bring the class up to a fast pace and keep them there.
-Otherwise, the pace will drop to an unengaging groan!
-The class must not be held to the pace of the slowest students.
-All students attend better if the pace is maintained.
-Going too slowly causes a drop in student attention.
+Otherwise, the pace will slow to a dull pace, and you’ll lose students’ attention and create behaviour problems.
+All students perform better when a sense of pace is maintained.

 3. Rule Revision / Retrieval